websdk/vanilla/README.md

 }
 ```

-In your application, you will likely want to point the draw function a single and more dynamic `draw` function (e.g. `ripple.draw`) rather than individually extending each component's draw function.
+In your application, you will likely want to point the component draw function to a single and more dynamic `draw` function (e.g. `ripple.draw`) rather than individually extending each component's draw function.
 Middleware should progressively enhance and optimise and components should always work without them.
 Few examples of rendering middleware:

 * [PreCSS](https://github.com/rijs/precss/blob/master/src/index.js#L17-L45) - Transforms and applies component CSS
 * [Shadow](https://github.com/rijs/shadow#ripple--shadow-dom) - Creates and renders into the Shadow DOM rather than the Light DOM